 In 2006 the sitting president, Beverly Schirmeier researched the option of MAS becoming a nonprofit organization and successfully accomplished that task.
 A constitution and working bylaws were drawn up, creating the structure for a board of directors including up to 19 board members.
 Many of the original organizers of this new MAS are currently members of MAS, still creating and volunteering their time and talent.

-Now, in 2019, we are improving our communication skills with our members by creating a website.
+Now, we are improving our communication skills with our members by creating a website.
 We are excited about this new venture and welcome your feedback as we launch.

 If you can add to the history of MAS, please feel free to contact the web coordinator, Marge Casey.
 Much of the past history is no longer documented and so we rely on memory to fill in the blanks.